zhullyb/monyhar/monyhar/docs/chromeos_build_instructions.md

 Once your `.gclient` file is updated, you will need to run `gclient sync` once before proceeding with the rest of these instructions.

-## Chromium OS on Linux (linux-chromeos)
+## Monyhar OS on Linux (linux-chromeos)

-Chromium on Chromium OS uses Linux Chromium as a base, but adds a large number of Chrome OS-specific features to the code.
-For example, the login UI, window manager and system UI are part of the Chromium code base and built into the chrome binary.
+Monyhar on Monyhar OS uses Linux Monyhar as a base, but adds a large number of Chrome OS-specific features to the code.
+For example, the login UI, window manager and system UI are part of the Monyhar code base and built into the chrome binary.

-Fortunately, most Chromium changes that affect Chromium OS can be built and tested on a Linux workstation.
+Fortunately, most Monyhar changes that affect Monyhar OS can be built and tested on a Linux workstation.
 This build is called "linux-chromeos".
 In this configuration most system services (like the power manager, bluetooth daemon, etc.) are stubbed out.
 The entire system UI runs in a single X11 window on your